Inside The Toolkit: 21 Test Software Testing Tools Rated and Reviewed

 Here are my top automation tools for mobile testing projects (Android, iOS, hybrid apps and mobile web):

 Serenity – a powerful BDD library for creating automation scripts in Java, verification web applications, collecting errors and combining all the results into easy-to-read, visual reports.
-This library is the best choise if you are choosing among Java test automation tools.
+This library is the best choise if you are choosing among Java software testing tools.
 Bonus: could be used as a script library for Appium.